 2CCalrose Rice - washed until the water runs clear and strained well

-Wash and rinse the Rice well until the water runs clear.
-Place into the Rice Cooker along with 2 Cups of water.
-Cook on the basic White Rice setting.When done, empty out into container and spread out to cool it quickly.
+Wash and rinse the rice well until the water runs clear.
+Place into the rice cooker along with 2 cups of water.
+Cook on the basic white rice setting.When done, empty it out into a container and spread it out to cool it quickly.
 Leave for about 20 - 30 minutes.
 Cover loosely fitted with a lid and refrigerate overnight.

-With the Wok over max Heat, add 1 Tbl of Fat and wait for it to get hot, not smoking hot.
-Add the Eggs and leave them be until most set, spreading them out in the Wok and then mix.
+With the wok over max heat, add 1 Tbl of fat and wait for it to get hot, not smoking hot.
+Add the eggs and leave them be until mostly set, spreading them out in the wok and then mixing.
 Careful not to brown them.
-Empty back into the bowl the Eggs were in.
-Cook any proteins you wish to add followed by any additional Vegetables you may want to add until softened with 1 Tbl of Fat.
-Set aside with the Eggs.
+Empty back into the bowl the eggs were in.
+Cook any proteins you wish to add, followed by any additional vegetables you may want to add until softened with 1 Tbl of fat.
+Set aside with the eggs.

-Clean out the Wok and place it over max heat.
-Let it get really hot and smokey.
-Add the Fat and wait until it starts to smoke pretty good.
-Empty the Rice into the Wok.
-When that Rice is added it should just glide.
+Clean out the wok and place it over max heat.
+Let it get really hot and smoky.
+Add the fat and wait until it starts to smoke pretty good.
+Empty the rice into the wok.
+When that rice is added, it should just glide.
 No sticking at all.
-Immediately start tossing the Rice around.
-Add back in any Proteins or Vegetables to toss & heat through with the Rice.
-Only cook the Rice until heated through and Dry, about 2 minutes or so.
-Taste the Rice and adjust any seasonings if needed.
+Immediately start tossing the rice around.
+Add back in any proteins or vegetables to toss & heat through with the rice.
+Only cook the rice until heated through and dry, about 2 minutes or so.
+Taste the rice and adjust any seasonings if needed.
 Serve right away or empty into a casserole and keep warm in the oven at 200 F until ready to serve.
-When Frying the Rice and you start to see it sticking, this is an indication that you are beginning to cook it too long.
-You should be able to pile the Rice, and it slowly falls down and separates.
+When frying the rice and you start to see it sticking, this is an indication that you are beginning to cook it too long.
+You should be able to pile the rice, and it slowly falls down and separates.

 Notes